Stay tuned to our latest news

-As an idiomatic expression, having guts refers to bravery or courage.
-But in this blog, we will talk about your gastrointestinal tract, also known as the gut.
+In idioms, having guts represents bravery or courage.
+But this blog is all about your gastrointestinal tract, which is also known as the gut.
 From breaking down the food you eat and absorbing its nutrients to sending signals to your brain, your gut is responsible for keeping your overall health at peak.

 If you have the guts, then continue reading to find out more!

 The gut, scientifically speaking, is the digestive system’s passageway that leads from the mouth to the rear.
 Within the gut is the gut microbiome (aka gut flora), which contains all types of microorganisms like bacteria that play a crucial role in human health and disease.

 Your gut is made up of the following:

 - Small Intestine